Snarp/magnus_archives_transcripts/_posts/2018-04-11-1001-deadlands-special-p1.md

 statement_date:
 recording_date:
 event_date:
-summary:         "Join Jonny Sims outside of his role as the Archivist as he leads Alex J Newall, James Ross, Bryn Monroe and Ben Meredith through a spooky adventure in the Deadlands Campaign setting of Savage Worlds. <br/>Meet our band of questionable desperadoes as they attempt a bank heist in a world populated by supernatural horror.
-Its a straightforward job and surely nothing could go wrong… right?"
+summary:         "Join Jonny Sims outside of his role as the Archivist as he leads Alex J Newall, James Ross, Bryn Monroe and Ben Meredith through a spooky adventure in the Deadlands Campaign setting of Savage Worlds. <br/><br/>Meet our band of questionable desperadoes as they attempt a bank heist in a world populated by supernatural horror.
+Its a straightforward job and surely nothing could go wrong... right?"
 content_flags:   [Gun Violence, Gambling, Explosive Violence]
 acast_url:       https://play.acast.com/s/themagnusarchives/mag100.1-deadlandsspecialpart1
 pdf: